Skip to main content

 • replayability

-• “Has great replayability with multiple classes and two classes you unlock after beating the game, plus three difficulty modes to choose from.”
+• “The game has great replayability with multiple classes, two unlockable classes after beating the game, and three difficulty modes to choose from.”

 • “The game doesn't have much replay value.”